Military Poncho Shelter Configurations using Trekking Poles

 Pulling the hood out would improve this configuration.

-Because I limited myself to constructing this shelter.
-Using only the supplies I listed at the start of this post.
-This handicaps the overall set-up of this shelter.
-Unable to attach a guideline to the hood, doesn't allow you to pull the back of the shelter out.
-This would allow more interior room and would help keep the back of the shelter from bowing in due to wind.
-This can easily be fixed by using a limb that is above the shelter and tying a section of 550 cord to the hood of the limb.
-Also, a tall stick could be used just like the trekking pole.
+Since I restricted myself to using only the supplies listed at the start of this post, the shelter’s overall setup is limited.
+Not being able to attach a guideline to the hood prevents the back of the shelter from being pulled out, which would provide more interior space and help prevent the rear from bowing in due to wind.
+However, this can be easily fixed by using a tree limb above the shelter and tying a section of 550 cord from the hood to the limb.
+Alternatively, a tall stick could be used in place of the trekking pole to achieve the same result.

 Lean-to: